Tirunesh Dibaba: 2003: First World Championships gold medal

-In May, Dibaba won the only Ethiopian national track championship of her senior career.
+In May, Tirunesh won the only Ethiopian national track championship of her senior career.
 The event was the 5000 metres, with Meseret Defar finishing second.

-In Paris at her World Championships debut, Dibaba won the 5000 metres in a sprint finish against Marta Dominguez of Spain and Edith Masai of Kenya.
+In Paris at her World Championships debut, Tirunesh won the 5000 metres in a sprint finish against Marta Dominguez of Spain and Edith Masai of Kenya.
 This made her the youngest athlete to win an individual gold medal at the World Championships.
-Recalling the race, Dibaba said, "I competed in Paris only because I had the 'A' standard.
+Recalling the race, Tirunesh said, "I competed in Paris only because I had the 'A' standard.
 No one expected me to win.
 There was no pressure from anywhere.
 All of them [the pre-race favorites] were looking at each other [during the race] and no one was focusing on the finish line.
 I just went for it and was surprised that I had won."

 In October, she finished fourth in the 5000 metres at the All-Africa Games in Abuja, Nigeria and second in the same event at the Afro-Asian Games in Hyderabad, India.
 Meseret Defar won both races.
-Dibaba said, "I was a bit tired after Paris and did not train well.
+Tirunesh said, "I was a bit tired after Paris and did not train well.
 I was not ready to run those races."

 2004: Bronze medalist at the Athens Olympics

-At the Summer Olympics in Athens, Dibaba finished third in the 5000 metres, behind Meseret Defar and Kenyan Isabella Ochichi.
+At the Summer Olympics in Athens, Tirunesh finished third in the 5000 metres, behind Meseret Defar and Kenyan Isabella Ochichi.
 At age 19, she became the youngest-ever medalist for Ethiopia at the Olympics.
 She said about the race, "I was a bit overweight and after following Elvan [Abeylegesse] at the early part of the race, I just could not follow the rest at the end.
 I was not disappointed.
 I had learned my lesson."